-Note: A log file for the import process, named BpelImport.log, is stored in %BEA_HOME%\weblogic81\workshop where %BEA_HOME% is the directory in which you installed WebLogic Workshop.
+Note: A log file for the import process, named BpelImport.log, is stored in %BEA\HOME%\weblogic81\workshop where %BEA\HOME% is the directory in which you installed BEA Workshop for WebLogic.
 This log file provides information about the import process.

-The new JPD file appears in the folder specified in step 2 on page 1-3 and the WSDL files are copied and placed in the Schemas folder, as shown in the following figure.
+The new JPD file appears in the folder specified in step 2 on page 1-3 and the WSDL files are copied and placed in the Schemas folder, as shown in Figure 1-11.

-Figure 1-10 New JPD and WSDL Files
+Figure 1-11 New JPD and WSDL Files